TheM1ddleM1n/Waddle/README.md

 | Original Creator | [@Scripter132132](https://github.com/Scripter132132) |
 | Enhancement & Maintenance | [@TheM1ddleM1n](https://github.com/TheM1ddleM1n) |
 | Inspired By | Scripter's NovaCore Client |

-> ⚠️ SECURITY: The custom skin feature reads your Miniblox session token from localStorage and sends it to `coolmathblox.ca` to apply skins — only use if you trust this

 ---